 Graduates of the master's program have extensive knowledge in the theory, design, construction, application and measurement of electronic circuits and systems.
 Application-wise, the study is focused on the issue of wireless communications and communication technologies.
 The spectrum of knowledge ranges from low-frequency through high-frequency and microwave technology to the field of optical waves, from analog circuits and systems to digital circuits and microprocessor systems.
 Graduates of the master's program will be employed in research, development, construction and operation of highly demanding low-current electronic devices for general use, especially in the field of communication and navigation services and systems, mobile, radio and television networks and are also able to hold higher technical -management and managerial functions.

 Study plan creation

 Courses are evaluated according to ECTS credits.
 The credit expresses an approximate weekly student's workload for the course.
 Credits for a given course are obtained after the prescribed completion, i.e. after awarding a credit, classified credit, or by passing an exam under the conditions of the BUT Rules of Study and Examination, the internal standard of the Rules for Organization of Studies at FEEC and the composition and content individually defined in each course.

-In a three-year bachelor study, the student must earn at least 180 credits in the specified credit composition:
+In a two-year master study, the student must earn at least 120 credits in the specified credit composition: